-Condition 4: is an informal, informational mode that allows check-ins and any weather-related traffic.
+Is an informal, informational mode that allows check-ins and any weather-related traffic.
 The NCS directs the net, but there are no minimum reporting criteria.

-Condition 3: When the NCS needs to reduce and discipline the net traffic, the condition will change to 3 and the NCS will announce minimum reporting criteria.
+When the NCS needs to reduce and discipline the net traffic, the condition will change to 3 and the NCS will announce minimum reporting criteria.
 Those criteria will typically include ¼” diameter hail or greater, 50 mph winds or greater, wall clouds, funnels, tornadoes, and other key rotation signatures (rear flank downdraft clear slot during daylight or power flashes not associated with lightning at night.)
 Note that rainfall rates are not normally needed and spotters are asked to refrain from reporting rainfall or lightning strikes, unless specifically requested by the NCS.

-Condition 2: A rotating wall cloud, funnel, or tornado will prompt the NCS to move the net to condition 2 and take only reports relating to the rotating “hot spot” and its movement.
+A rotating wall cloud, funnel, or tornado will prompt the NCS to move the net to condition 2 and take only reports relating to the rotating “hot spot” and its movement.
 At this point, it is especially important for spotters to listen to the NCS and stay off of the air unless they have a report related to the established criteria.

-Condition 1: is a standby/staging mode that may be used after a destructive weather event in which communications have been disrupted and amateur radio assistance is requested by one of its served agencies.
+Is a standby/staging mode that may be used after a destructive weather event in which communications have been disrupted and amateur radio assistance is requested by one of its served agencies.
 In this case, the EC will give instructions.

 The NCS will prepare a log for station check-ins and will generally begin by asking for stations in the part of the county that may be affected by the weather first.
 Spotters wishing to check-in should listen to the instructions from the NCS and check–in with their call sign spoken slowly, using ITU phonetics (pg.
 37) and their location.
 Locations should be reported as major intersections and city, and if they are fixed or mobile.